 \section{Applying Wrapped Haptic Displays to Communicate 1-DoF Robot Uncertainty}

 So far we have studied the precision with which humans can perceive the 1-DoF wrapped haptic display.
 Next, we apply this display to convey robot learning from physical interactions.
-In this experiment, participants kinesthetically teach a UR-10 robot arm to perform a set of cleaning tasks.
-We apply an existing learning algorithm to measure the robot's uncertainty \cite{menda2019ensembledagger} and then convey that uncertainty back to the human in real-time.
-We highlight two key differences from the experiment in Section~\ref{sec:p1}: the robot arm is \textit{moving during interaction} (i.e., the wrapped haptic display is not stationary), and the haptic display \textit{now conveys a specific signal} that the human must interpret and react to during interaction.
-We recognize that --- because participants are now interacting with a moving robot arm --- they will experience both the forces they apply to the arm and the pressure rendered by the haptic display, which will also be changing to represent uncertainty.
-We anticipate this will make changes in pressure easier to recognize compared to the perception study, where participants interacted with constant signals.
+Section~\ref{sec:vt1} presents a condensed version of the robot experiments in \cite{valdivia2022wrapped}, excluding some details on tasks, metrics, and procedure.
+In this experiment participants kinesthetically taught a UR-10 robot arm to perform cleaning tasks.
+We applied an existing learning algorithm to measure the robot's uncertainty \cite{menda2019ensembledagger} and then conveyed that uncertainty back to the human in real-time.
+We highlight two key differences from the experiment in Section~\ref{sec:p1}: here the robot arm is \textit{moving} during interaction (i.e., the wrapped haptic display is not stationary), and the haptic display \textit{now conveys a specific signal} that the human must interpret and react to during interaction.